 The error results are handled as fail results.
 The "error" tags can be marked as bad ones by a bad tag marker, and the error results represent bad tags in yield calculations.

-In the picture above, the signals are PNP type, active high (> 5 VDC) and passive low (< 2 VDC).
-See voltage level details in section 10.2.4 Station connector.
+In the following signal diagrams, the signals are PNP type, active high (> 5 VDC) and passive low (< 2 VDC).
+See the voltage level details in the section 10.1.4 Station connector.